ultrasupernew/sockrage/README.md

 ##Setting up server

 - Install NodeJS and NPM
-- Download Sockrage
+- Download / Clone Sockrage here
 - Edit config.js and set up your super admin password and running port
 - Run npm init in sudo mode
 - Run server with command "node server.js"
-- Open your web browser and go on http://"your server address":"your choosen port"
+- Open your web browser and go on http://"server address":"server port"
 - Create a project and assign references to this project.

-#####A reference is like a table in the database where you can push and retreive data.
+#####A reference is like a table in the database where you can push and get data.
 After your created this reference, you'll have to assign it to the SockRage javascript object on the client side (see below)

 ##Client side

+### Javascript Library

 Simply add socket.io library and SockRage library in your HTML :